+You may be wondering if you can get seizures from synthetic drugs.
 There are many strains of synthetic marijuana spreading throughout the United States.
 These synthetic drugs pose a series of risks to users who are likely unaware of the dangers.
 Synthetic marijuana is a drug that has been manufactured to be chemically similar to the THC found in organic marijuana.
-The man-made chemical mixture is then sprayed onto plant matter to resemble marijuana and packaged as “incense” or “potpourri” with cartoon or psychedelic imagery.

 What Is Synthetic Marijuana?

-According to the Centers for Disease Control (CDC), the first reports of synthetic cannabinoids in the US began in 2008.
+The first reports of synthetic cannabinoids in the United began in 2008.
 Of the infamous strains of synthetic marijuana, K2 and Spice have already been banned by the Drug Enforcement Administration.
 The problem is two-pronged, however, as new synthetic cannabinoids are being developed and introduced legally into the country all the time.
 They carry vanity names that many parents and unsuspecting people may not easily identify as a drug.

 The true dangers of synthetic marijuana are linked to the impact they have on the user’s brain.
-In natural marijuana, the active ingredient THC is low binding, meaning that the drug does affect memory, pleasure, movements, thinking, concentration, coordination, and sensory/time perception, but only to a certain extent.
+In natural marijuana, the active ingredient THC is low binding, meaning that the drug does affect:

 The artificial chemical that acts like THC in synthetic marijuana hits the brain’s receptors with maximum efficacy and carries a potency at least one hundred times greater than the THC in marijuana.
 The result can be life-threatening side effects, including seizures.